 Here is a basic weekly training schedule:

 These sessions should involve yoga, joint mobility, or long slow cardio.
 These are not meant to beat you into the ground.
-The importance of these sessions is to get blood flowing to all the joints throughout the body so it can heal itself.
+The importance of these sessions is to get the blood flowing to all the joints throughout the body so it can heal itself.

-Rugby involves a lot of contact to the body.
+Rugby involves a lot of contact with the body.
 So if you want to stay fresh for each match and limit your chances of injury, then you need to take the time and focus on your recovery each week.

 Simple formula = Stay away from processed garbage.
 If you can’t kill it or grow it, don’t eat it!
 What you eat has a direct impact on how you feel and perform on the pitch.
 Treat your body like you would treat a Lamborghini.
 Would you put sugar or low octane fuel in that car?
 No!